front-end-foundations/session1/README.md

 ##Homework

-Note: the files I was working on in class can be [downloaded](http://daniel.deverell.com/css-files/foundation-fall-2016/session1-master.zip) for reference.
+Note: the finished files I was working on in class can be [downloaded](http://daniel.deverell.com/css-files/foundation-fall-2016/session1-master.zip) for reference.

 1. Examine the provided homework samples for inspiration and try your hand at redesigning the page using the CSS techniques described in class.